conda-forge/jsbsim-feedstock/README.md

 Updating jsbsim-feedstock
 =========================

-If you would like to improve the jsbsim recipe or build a new package version, please fork this repository and submit a PR.
+If you would like to improve the JSBSim recipe or build a new package version, please fork this repository and submit a PR.
 Upon submission, your changes will be run on the appropriate platforms to give the reviewer an opportunity to confirm that the changes result in a successful build.
 Once